hhokari/CPE-202/README.md

 I also implemented the selection sort (lab6), insertion sort (lab6), and heap sort (project3), and learned about the merge sort and quick sort.

-Through projects, I implmented these data structures for data processing and storage.
+Through projects, I implemented these data structures for data processing and storage.